 Can Mormons drink chai tea?

-No. The base of traditional chai tea is black tea which is forbidden by the Word of Wisdom.
+Mormons cannot drink chai tea.
+This is because the base of traditional chai tea is black tea which is forbidden by the Word of Wisdom.
 There are alternatives, however, which contain chai spices but no black or white tea.
 These would be in keeping with the Word of Wisdom.

 Can Mormons drink iced tea/coffee?